amosgansweet/s7-sb-socks5-nezha-serv00-autorestart-installer/README.md

-# keep alive for serv00
+# keep alive for serv00 by logging in(python3 recover_singbox.py) without restarting other apps on the system.

 # sing-box-installer